This feature is currently only available in Global Statutory Reporting and Investments solutions.

 If no source updates have been published since the time the override was created, the Source Preview shows the changes made to the destination link.

-To see the source in its original document, click Go to Source.
+To see the source in its original document, click the Go to Source button at the bottom left.

 Remove an override